Dino Babies: Season 1 (1994)

 In Season 1, each episode followed the same pattern: the first segment featured a story, while the second segment did not, with the exceptions being episodes four and five, where both segments featured a story, and episodes six, seven and nine, where the segments without a story came first, and the segments with a story came second.

+Starting with the fourth episode, and continuing on for the remainder of the run of the series, most of the segments with a story and some of the segments without a story included one or two songs.

 All transmission data is from the BBC Genome project.

 This season was repeated on Fridays from 7 April through to 12 May 1995, except for Good Friday 14 April.
 It then began Monday and Friday repeats from Monday, 15 to Friday, 26 May 1995.
 It then switched to a reversal of the previous format from Friday 2 to Monday, 5 June 1995, before finishing its repeat run on two consecutive Fridays, 9 and 16 June 1995.
 All repeat transmissions were on BBC1 at 3:45 pm.

 Season 2 (1996)

 In Season 2, each episode followed the same pattern; both segments featured a story, with the exceptions of episodes sixteen and seventeen, where the first segments featured a story, and the second segments did not.
 During the original run of the season, the twenty-second episode was aired two weeks after the twenty-first instead of one week, due to coverage of the Grand National on 28 March 1996.

 All transmission data is from the BBC Genome project.